izhim/injection-of-control/Readme.md

 }
 ```

-This demonstrates how we can use a **custom configuration class** with `@Bean` methods to define new beans manually, while still benefiting from dependency injection.
+This approach demonstrates **manual bean registration** while keeping full compatibility with DI.

 ---

-## 🌐 Step 8 – Controller and REST Endpoints
+## 🌍 10.
+The Controller Layer and Dependency Injection in Action

-Finally, the controller uses dependency injection to access the service layer:
+The controller layer uses DI to get the service automatically:

 ```java
 @RestController